psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 source: Table B02015 ACS 5-year 2015-2019

-The geographic distribution of people's heritages impacts where Asian people have greater advantages and disadvantages. ***When planning, we must consider the diversity of where people live and where they come from, and look beneath the surface of regional medians.***
+The geographic distribution of people's heritages impacts where Asian people have greater advantages and disadvantages. ***When planning for racial equity, we must consider the diversity of where people live and where they come from, and look beneath the surface of regional medians.*** It is an big challenge on the data side to deal with low sample sizes, but if we just report broad categories, we lose important details.

 *Technical note: For these analyses, we used an R package we built called* [psrccensus](https://psrc.github.io/psrccensus/) *that makes